rpgreview/papersandpaychecks/pnp.md

 An Athletics (strength) skill check is made when a character wishes to engage in various track-and-field events which strongly depend on their physical musculature.
 This includes distance-based throwing (e.g., hammer throw, shot put, weight throw), sprints, and hurdles. {if incorporate melee into this add combat sports like boxing, wrestling, brawling etc}

-**Athletics (stamina)**
+**Athletics (Stamina)**

-An Athletics (stamina) skill check is made when a character is engaging in events which involve fitness and stamina.
+An Athletics (Stamina) skill check is made when a character is engaging in events which involve fitness and stamina.
 This includes hiking, cross-country running (e.g., alpine running), race walking, triathlons, free-diving, long distance running, etc. Many workplace social cliques revolve around cycling, jogging, and other endurance activities.

 **Climb**